YosefLab/scib-metrics/README.md

 pip install git+https://github.com/yoseflab/scib-metrics.git@main
 ```

-To leverage hardward acceleration (e.g., GPU) please install the apprpriate version of [jax](https://github.com/google/jax) separately. often this can be easier by using conda-distributed versions of jax.
+To leverage hardward acceleration (e.g., GPU) please install the apprpriate version of [jax](https://github.com/google/jax) separately.
+Often this can be easier by using conda-distributed versions of jax.

 ## Release notes